matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 ### Real customer involvement

 1. No customer at all, or a "proxy" for a real customer, leads to waste your develop feature that aren't used.
-2. <mark style="background: #FFF3A3A6;">If the customer knew how messed up software development was, they'dd never trust us</mark>. ==> GOOD POINT!!
+2. <mark style="background: #FFF3A3A6;">If the customer knew how messed up software development was, they'd never trust us</mark>. ==> GOOD POINT!!
 Are you sure they trust you now?
 Software reflect the organization that builds it.
 Like the CONWAY's LAW:

 ![](../../images/conways_law_example.jpeg)